 - wax that’s melted in a warmer and then applied to the area with a stick

-When you’re shopping for wax, look for soft wax, or wax that’s formulated for using on the face.
+When you’re shopping for wax, look for soft wax, or wax that’s formulated for use on the face.
 Hard wax is better for your legs and bikini area.

 Before you wax, do a patch test on your skin to see if you develop an allergic reaction, and to make sure the wax is the right temperature.
 The wax shouldn’t feel uncomfortably hot.
 It should easily glide over your skin.